 Good news!
 There’s a new bonding assistance program for small contractors.

 Todd Bryant, in his Insurance Journal News article, New Bill Grants Bonding Assistance to Small Businesses in New Jersey, announced that Governor Chris Christie has launched a new program that will support small businesses in the New Jersey state through funding and education when bidding on public or federal contract projects.

 “This comes as small businesses involved in construction are sometimes unable to secure surety bonds to bid and perform on public or federal construction and improvement projects.”

 Due to higher rates, small businesses struggle with securing the necessary construction surety bonds and adhering to its strict requirements.
 This dilemma makes them unable to compete with bigger general contractors who have already established a strong relationship with surety bond companies because of size and financial capacity.

 However, with the new bill, it will increase competition for public projects, which leads to “lower costs and a more diverse pool of small businesses performing public services.”

 Brian Anderson, who writes for Contractors Insurance LA, notes about the Importance of Surety Bonds for Contractors in LA and agrees that large projects need huge money so some companies, like small businesses, may find it tough when dealing with such projects.
 Nevertheless, small and minority contractors may seek assistance from bond companies.

-“During bonding process, qualifications of concerned parties are checked to enhance provision of quality work.”
+“During the bonding process, qualifications of concerned parties are checked to enhance the provision of quality work.”